 There's never been a better time to experience something new.

-Our online courses are being delivered using Zoom.
-Please see below some links to help you get to grips with Zoom.
+Our online courses are delivered using Zoom.
+Please see some links below to help you get to grips with it.

 You can access Zoom with your computer, laptop or download the app for mobile and/or desktop.